ecronix/react-most-wanted/packages/rmw-shell-old/cra-template-rmw/template/README.md

 ## How to start?

-To accomodate major use-cases, we have created three different shells that you can choose depending on your needs:
+To accommodate major use-cases, we have created three different shells that you can choose depending on your needs:

 **[Base shell](./packages/base-shell/)**:
 the basic react setup: routing, internationalization and async load.